Contramodules for algebraic groups: induction and projective covers: An inverse limit theorem for projective contramodules of semi simple algebraic groups.

 Suppose for now that this system of exact sequences is preserved under taking the inverse limit, i.e., the following sequence is exact:

-where $f := \varprojlim f_m$, $g := \varprojlim g_m$ and we have used that limits commute with the covariant Hom functor.
+where $f := \varprojlim f_r$, $g := \varprojlim g_r$ and we have used that limits commute with the covariant Hom functor.
 Then we obtain that

 and the lemma is proved.
-Thus, it remains to show that our system of exact sequences is preserved under taking inverse limits.
-By the previous corollary, Corollary \ref{MLcorollary}, it suffices to show that the following hold: \begin{enumerate}[label = \roman*)] \item $\big\{\ker(f_m - g_m)\big\}$ is Mittag-Leffler \item $\left\{\Hom_k(k[G] \otimes V,P_{\lambda,m})\Big/\ker(f_m,g_m)\right\}$ is Mittag-Leffler \end{enumerate} where in both cases the transition maps are the obvious ones.
+Thus, it remains to show that our system of exact sequences is preserved under inverse limits.
+By Corollary \ref{MLcorollary}, it suffices to show that the following hold: \begin{enumerate}[label = \roman*)] \item $\big\{\ker(f_r - g_r)\big\}$ is Mittag-Leffler \item $\left\{\Hom_k(V \otimes k[G],P_{\lambda,r})\Big/\ker(f_r,g_r)\right\}$ is Mittag-Leffler \end{enumerate} where in both cases the transition maps are the obvious ones.